bhnord/activities/events.md

 Learn to improvise on the piano.
 No prior experience needed.

-### Celtic Bells Live @ JFK Library

-Join us for a free program that tells the story of Irish immigrants in Boston.

 ### ‘Art for Everybody’ Film+Talk

 Join us for the film screening of Art for Everybody and a conversation with filmmakers Miranda Yousef and Tim Rummel.